AlexandreDejour/DofusGroup/README.md

 ## Presentation

 Hi!
 My name is Alexandre, i'm french and i'm a new web developer.
-I will present you my personal project made during my studies in O'Clock School.
+I will present to you my personal project made during my studies in O'Clock School.
 DofusGroup is an app to help [Dofus](https://www.dofus.com/fr) players find team mates in the game.

 ## Description